 If your toilet won’t fill, takes a long time to fill after flushing, or if the toilet runs on and off, it’s likely a toilet flapper replacement is needed.
 The flapper is a rubberized seal that blocks the hole water rushes through to flush the toilet.
 When you turn the toilet handle, the flapper opens and sends water down to flush the toilet.
 If the flapper is in poor condition, it will not form a proper seal, causing water to leak through.

 Signs you need to replace your toilet flapper:

 - The Toilet tank won’t fill.

 - Water runs down into the toilet bowl between flushes.

 Rubber flappers break down or harden over time, causing them to seal poorly and cease functioning.
 Additionally, if you temporarily remove a toilet (such as during remodeling) and allow the flapper to dry out, it may not rehydrate and seal properly once the toilet is reconnected and the water is turned on again.
-This happens mostly in the case of old flappers.

 5 Steps for Removing a Hard Plastic Toilet Flapper